 - Be sure to INHALE the amazing aroma of the pure tea leaves, as well as the tea itself once brewed!

-If you are super serious about your tea, Cuisinart has a tea kettle with 6 preset heat settings for steeping tea at just the right temperature.
-We used to have one of these and my husband (the tea drinker in the family) loved it and used it constantly. 🙂
+If you are super serious about your tea, Cuisinart has a tea kettle for you!
+This kettle has 6 preset heat settings for steeping tea at just the right temperature.
+We used to have one of these kettles.
+My husband (the tea drinker in the family) loved it and used it constantly. 🙂

-After brewing, I enjoyed a delicious cup of First Flush Darjeeling, and can’t wait to try a Second Flush Darjeeling next time!
+After brewing, I enjoyed a delicious cup of First Flush Darjeeling!
+I can’t wait to try a Second Flush Darjeeling next time!

 1,000 Foods to Eat Project